-FTW stands for femme, transgender and women (it also stands for For the Win!
+FTW stands for femme, trans*, and women (it also stands for For the Win!
 FTW cyclists for the win!).
 Our space is meant for any and all people who identify as part of that demographic.
-We are not just for feminine-of-center people, because transmen and genderqueer folks are welcome as part of our space.
+We are not just for feminine-of-center people, because transmasculine and non-binary folks are welcome as part of our space.

 Traditionally the bike world has been dominated by cis-men (cis means that someone identifies with the gender they were assigned at birth), and we are trying to make this a space for people who have been excluded from that.
 We provide a supportive space for FTW cyclists to empower themselves and to feel confident within the wider bike community.